Engineers-Life/EL2/.github/ISSUE_TEMPLATE/bug-report--name-it-properly--joke-titles-will-simply-be-deleted-.md

 If you have Optifine installed, first uninstall it and confirm the issue still occurs if it is repeatable.

+**WE DO NOT PROVIDE SUPPORT TO HEAVILY MODIFIED MODPACKS.
+OUR PACK IS CURATED FOR WORKABILITY AND NO CONTENT OVERLAP, NOT ADDING ADDITIONAL MODS TO.**

 **Describe the bug**
 A clear and concise description of what the bug is.